Randomization tests for peer effects in group formation experiments: Permutation tests in two group formation designs

 \subsection{Stratified randomized design}

-The stratified randomized design is an important special case of group formation design that satisfies the conditions of Theorem~\ref{th:sufficient-conditions}.
-Specifically, we consider stratified randomized group formation designs that, separately for each level of attribute $A$, assign $K$ group-labels to $N$ units completely at random.
-In a trivial setting with a binary attribute and two students per room, this design randomly assigns one student of each type to each room. \begin{definition}[Stratified randomized design] Consider a distribution of group labels, $\pr (L)$, that assigns equal probability to all vectors $L$ such that for every attribute $a \in \Aset$ and every group-label $k \in \{1, \ldots, K\}$, the number of units with attribute $A_i = a$ assigned to group-label $k$ is equal to a fixed integer $n_{a,k}$.
-The design $\pr (Z)$ induced by such $\pr (L)$ is called stratified randomized group formation design, denoted by $\SR(\nak_A)$, where $\nak_A = (n_{a,k})$ satisfies the constraint that $\sum_{k=1}^K n_{a,k} = |\{i \in \Ib: A_i = a\}|$. \end{definition}
+The stratified randomized design is an important special case of group formation design that satisfies the design symmetry condition in Theorem~\ref{thm1}(a).
+Specifically, we consider designs that, separately for each level of attribute $A$, assign $K$ group-labels to $N$ units completely at random.
+In a trivial setting with a binary attribute and two individuals per group, this design randomly assigns one individual of each type to each group. \begin{definition}[Stratified randomized design] Consider a distribution of group labels, $\pr (L)$, that assigns equal probability to all vectors $L$ such that for every attribute $a \in \Aset$ and every group-label $k \in \{1, \ldots, K\}$, the number of units with attribute $A_i = a$ assigned to group-label $k$ is equal to a fixed integer $n_{a,k}$.
+The design $\pr (Z)$ induced by such $\pr (L)$ is called a stratified randomized group formation design, denoted by $\SR(\nak_A)$, where $\nak_A = (n_{a,k})$ satisfies the constraint that $\sum_{k=1}^K n_{a,k} = |\{i \in \Ib: A_i = a\}|$. \end{definition}

 The stratified randomized design generalizes the design in \citet[][Section~2.4.2]{li2018randomization} by allowing the group sizes to vary.
 As an illustration, Figure~\ref{fig:SR_illustration} shows all possible assignments for two stratified randomized designs in a setting in which we allocate students with a binary attribute to their dorm rooms.
 The design on the left is $\SR(\nak_A)$ with $(n_{0,1}, n_{0,2}) = (1,2)$, meaning that there is one unit with attribute $A_i = 0$ assigned to room $1$, and two to room $2$; and $(n_{1,1}, n_{1,2}) = (2, 0)$, meaning that that there are two units with attribute $A_i = 1$ assigned to room 1, and no unit assigned to room $2$.
 The design on the right is $\SR(\nak_A ' )$ with $(n_{0,1} ' , n_{0,2} ' ) = (2,1)$ and $(n_{1,1} ' , n_{1,2} ') = (1,1)$.